wso2-extensions/apim-handler-pingai/DEVELOPER_GUIDE.md

 ## ASE Model Creation
 There is a new model created in the security engine for every API deployed with this feature.
 Security decisions are taken according to this model.
 A template of the ASE configuration file is used with default values and the API context is used as the URL.
 When OAuth protection is enabled, the authentication token is sent as the API key with the default header name “APIKey”.
 If you need to change any of the default values with regard to an API, you can do this by adding additional properties.
 If you need to change any of the default values with regard to all the APIs, you can do this by updating the default JSON (apim-handler-pingai-<version>/src/main/resources/org/wso2/carbon/apimgt/securityenforcer/internal/samplePingAIManagementPayload.json) file.
 However, note that after you change the default JSON, you can not change it back, because it is inside the bundle.
 Therefore, if you need to change it back, you have to build the apim-handler-pingai distribution again.
- The model creation request is sent to the ASE REST API when the API’s state changes from the CREATE state or PROTOTYPED state to the PUBLISHED state.
+ The model creation request is sent to the ASE REST API when the API’s state changes from the CREATED state or PROTOTYPED state to the PUBLISHED state.
 When the API state changes to RETIRED, this model will be deleted.

 #### ASE configurations - API JSON configuration file